Applying for a New License (Drivers 18+) in West Virginia

 Permit Driving Requirements & Restrictions

-Once you've had your permit for 30 days, you'll be eligible to take your road test and apply for your full driver's license.
+Once you've had your permit for at least 30 days, you'll be eligible to take your road test and apply for your full driver's license.

-The West Virginia DMV doesn't require appointments for the road test, but it's best to call ahead for the best times.
+The West Virginia DMV doesn't require appointments for the road test, but it's smart to call ahead for the best times.
 Be sure to bring:

 - A regular passenger vehicle in good working condition with a valid state inspection sticker.

-- By mail, if you choose the license marked “Federal Identification Use."
-This is West Virginia's REAL ID-compliant document, which may be used to board domestic flights and enter federal facilities.
+- By mail, if you choose the REAL ID-compliant license marked “Federal Identification Use."
+This may be used to board domestic flights and enter federal facilities.
 The DMV will give you a temporary license good for 60 days; your permanent license will arrive within 15 business days.

-In accordance with the Real ID Act of 2005, West Virginia now requires a new level of security with driver's licenses and identification cards.
+In accordance with the Real ID Act of 2005, West Virginia requires a higher level of security when issuing driver's licenses and identification cards.
+The requirements for non-compliant and federally-compliant licenses are essentially the same for new applicants—the differences come with renewals and duplicates of previously issued non-compliant licenses.

 - You'll receive a temporary card good for 60 days; your permanent card will arrive via first-class USPS mail within 15 business days.

-Your West Virginia Department of Motor Vehicles (DMV) agent will thoroughly explain the “Federal Identification Use" cards to you and help you decide whether it would benefit you to go ahead and get one.
+Your DMV agent will thoroughly explain the “Federal Identification Use" cards to you and help you decide whether it would benefit you to get one.

 Visit the West Virginia DMV's Secure Licensing FAQ for more information.